Sebranice (Svitavy District): Administrative division

+Etymology

+The name is derived from the Czech word sebrán ('gathered', 'collected').
+The name meant that people gathered from all over the surrounding area lived here.

 Geography

 Sebranice is located about 15 km west of Svitavy and 44 km southeast of Pardubice.
 It lies in the Svitavy Uplands.
-The village lies in the valley of the Jalový Stream.
+The highest point is at 567 m above sea level.
+The village lies in the valley of the stream Jalový potok.

 History

 The first written mention of Sebranice is from 1347.
-The municipality was created by merger of villages of Sebranice, Pohora and Kaliště and hamlets of Vysoký Les and Třemošná in 1950.
+The municipality was created by merger of the villages of Sebranice, Pohora and Kaliště and the hamlets of Vysoký Les and Třemošná in 1950.

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

-The landmark of Sebranice is the Church of Saint Nicholas.
+The main landmark of Sebranice is the Church of Saint Nicholas.
 It was originally a late Gothic church from the second half of the 13th century, baroque rebuilt in the late 17th and early 18th centuries.
 The tower was added in 1768.